bhontz/ThunkableIdeaExchange/README.md

 You'll note the addition of "placeholders" beneath the user and slides keys.
 Firebase doesn't have the concept of an empty or null key; you search for a key and if it isn't found you assume it is empty and you add it.
+Within Thunkable, this implies the use of "Get" method within the Firebase block, and testing for the returned value to be equal to null (null meaning that the key does not exist).

-Adding placeholders as shown was easier (*cough* lazy) as it avoids adding the conditional logic to the code required for first time usage.
-Once you have added a user and some slides, you can manually delete the placeholder branches using Firebase's Console.
+As a consequence, adding placeholders as shown in the schema above was just easier (*cough* lazy) as it avoids adding the conditional logic to the code required for first time usage when the keys initially do not exist.
+Once you have
+added a user and some slides, you can manually delete the placeholder branches using Firebase's Console.